armandofox/armandofox.github.io/_posts/book_summary/2017-03-11-betamax-blockbuster.md

 ---
-title: "From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video"
+title: "From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video, and Videoland"
 categories: ["Book summary","Pop culture","Retro"]
 ---

+These are two treatments of the same history from different perspectives.

-Joshua M. Greenberg, *From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video*.
-Cambridge, MA: MIT Press, 2016.
+*  Joshua M. Greenberg, *From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video*.
+Cambridge, MA: MIT Press, 2008, rev. 2016.
+Looks at the effects of movies-on-video and video stores mostly from the "technology and society" perspective.
+* Daniel Herbert, *Videoland: Movie Culture at the American Video Store*, Berkeley, CA: University of California Press, 2014.
+Focuses on the social and cultural effects, and mostly eschews technological considerations or the effects on the industry.

+In my view a lot of this material is covered more compellingly (for me) in Greenberg, so most of this summary is about Greenberg's book, with a few extra observations from Herbert's book at the end.

 **Summary**: Although the VCR was originally positioned as a device for time-shifting TV, its dominant use quickly became the viewing of pre-recorded content.
 The book tells the story of that evolution, and how it affected both the medium and the content: how the mismatches between the technology of the VCR/TV vs. theaters affected movie viewing, the social and commercial constructs such as video rental stores that sprang up around the experience, and the cultural shift in the perception of what, exactly, a "movie" was and what the experience of "watching a movie" came to mean.
 Video rental stores, which provided the intermediary that brought these mismatched perspectives together, did such a good job that they ultimately rendered themselves obsolete.